whitewind664/sdp/summaries/sprint4.md

 - To improve: First of all, the tutorial is not finished at all, we need to invest more time into that.
 And the quality of some tests can still be improved.

 ## Protopapas, Kimon Dimitrios
-- Done:
+- Done: Refactored Bluetooth functionality
-- Went well:
+- Went well: Achieved good architecture for bluetooth service, design part went well
-- To improve:
+- To improve: Read more about permissions and documentation for bluetooth

 ## Roust, Michael Murad
 - Done: Created a single class for communicating for accessing User data and metadata.
 This was necessary as